 It is often quite strange to look back over my life and see where God has brought me, sometimes with my full awareness, at other times organising events in the background.
 It would be great to say that my journey has been straight forward and pain-free, but that wouldn’t be honest or accurate.

 Our pastor recently preached a Sunday morning sermon on marriage and the family.
 He prayed for “our marriages and families” at the end and then added the line, “and we also pray for those who are single.”
-I peeped around the room and thought that he might just as well have said, “and Gary too” since I was the only single person there!
+He might just as well have said, “and Gary too”, since I was the only single person there!

-In an increasingly busy and individualistic world, and in a church culture which seems to promote nuclear family relationships over singleness, it can be challenging to build meaningful friendships within the church.
-It can be especially hard to build relationships with nuclear families, particularly as a childless single person.
+In an increasingly busy and individualistic world, and in a church culture which seems to promote nuclear family relationships over singleness, it can be challenging to build meaningful friendships within the church, especially for a childless person to build relationships with nuclear families.
 And yet Jesus calls for radical community centred around Himself and the gospel.

 I love the story of the prodigal son, the way his father ran towards him with open arms, ready to welcome him back after his years of wasted opportunity.
-No rebuke, no questions asked, just pure love and acceptance.
-And that’s exactly what God did for me four years ago, just before my 49th birthday.
-After years of rebellion and destructive behaviour, God welcomed me back into his family.
+And that’s exactly what God did for me four years ago, just before my 49th birthday - God welcomed me back into his family.

 Some people who are single and/or attracted to the same sex find that physical touch is something they feel they lack.
 Therefore, feelings I began to have a few years ago took me somewhat by surprise.
 I became aware that I felt acutely untouched.
-I felt like I needed to be held.
 I felt like I had a craving for physical intimacy.